authgear/authgear-server/docs/specs/saml.md

 }
 ```

-Then the saml attributes of the user will be:
+Then the SAML attributes of the user will be:

 ```xml
 <saml:AttributeStatement>